playbenny/benny_manual/docs/installation.md

     (the numbers need to be divisible by 4 and MIN must be < MAX - when loading patches it initially draws the min number then upgrades the wires when it's idle to speed up loading.
 Defaults are 16 / 8)

-- you can also, either by pressing **F10** to toggle, or setting this key to set it as the default, make it only show wires to/from the current block.
+- You can also, either by pressing **F10** to toggle, or setting this key to set it as the default, make it only show wires to/from the current block.

 ### Settings that affect CPU usage:

-- the maximum number of audio blocks & the number of hardware io. the audio blocks and io are connected to a matrix mixer, cpu usage seems to increase steeply as the size of this increases.
+- The maximum number of audio blocks & the number of hardware IO.
+The audio blocks and IO are connected to a matrix mixer, cpu usage seems to increase steeply as the size of this increases.
 On mid range hardware the default (64) seems fine, and supports fairly complex song patches.
 On high end hardware much higher values are possible.
 On very low end computers you could reduce this to lower the baseline CPU load.

     ```json
     "MAX_AUDIO_VOICES" : 64,
     ```

-- the '**vector size**' of audio processing. find this in the **audio settings** dialog (there's a button to open it on the benny launcher window).
+- The '**vector size**' of audio processing.
+Find this in the **audio settings** dialog (there's a button to open it on the benny launcher window).
 This is the number of samples processed at once by each stage of the audio processing in benny.
 Decreasing it rapidly increases CPU usage.
 Because of a limitation of how benny's architecture every audio connection adds this much latency, and while it's possible to offset clocks (and other transport-linked blocks eg wave scan blocks also have time offsets) it obviously pays to keep this as low as your computer can manage.

-- upsampling. upsampling is a common simple way to mitigate aliasing in harmonics generated by digital processing. most of benny's non-linear audio blocks default to upsampling x2 as it makes a noticeable difference to the clarity of the sound. however upsampling obviously increases the cpu usage. you can adjust it (from 1x-128x) in the sidebar settings section for the block, or the following key can be used to disable upsampling for all blocks on a particular computer. for example if your main computer is lost or broken and you borrow a less powerful one to run your set:
+- **Upsampling** is a common simple way to mitigate aliasing in harmonics generated by digital processing.
+Most of benny's non-linear audio blocks default to upsampling x2 as it makes a noticeable difference to the clarity of the sound.
+However upsampling obviously increases the cpu usage.
+You can adjust it (from 1x-128x) in the sidebar settings section for the block, or the following key can be used to disable upsampling for all blocks on a particular computer. for example if your main computer is lost or broken and you borrow a less powerful one to run your set:

     ```json
     "UPSAMPLING" : 0,
     ```

-## Troubleshooting
+## Installation Troubleshooting FAQ

-- the benny window that comes up when I press start is grey
+- The benny window that comes up when I press start is grey

-    open max, go in options / preferences / jitter preferences and make sure 'graphics engine' is set to glcore. (this issue only happens if you've had this max installation on your pc for a long while)
+    Open max, go in options / preferences / jitter preferences and make sure 'graphics engine' is set to glcore.
+(This issue only happens if you've had this max installation on your pc for a long while)